sjarmak/search-engine-comparator/readme.md

 The application should now be running at `http://localhost:3000`.

 ## Troubleshooting

+### Startup Script Issues
+If you encounter issues with the startup script:

+1. Check that you have the necessary permissions to execute the script
+2. Try running the script with bash explicitly: `bash startup.sh`
+3. Verify that both frontend and backend directories exist in the same folder as the script
+4. Follow the manual setup instructions as an alternative

 ### SSL Certificate Issues on macOS
 If you encounter SSL certificate verification errors on macOS: